Opening a Great Commission Donor Advised Fund

-- If you funded the GCDAF with a credit card, e-check or similar, the merchant services company charges Cru Foundation a fee which will reduce the amount of the GCDAF.
-However, your charitable deduction will be for the full amount prior to the credit card fee being taken out.
+- If you funded the GCDAF with a credit card, e-check or similar, the merchant services company charges Cru Foundation a fee which will reduce the net amount in the GCDAF.
+However, your charitable deduction will be for the full amount prior to the amount taken out by third parties.

-- While money in a GCDAF is generally invested conservatively and managed with prudence according to industry standards, the value of a Fund can go down due to market performance.
+- While money in a GCDAF is generally invested conservatively and managed with prudence according to industry standards, the value of a Fund account can go down due to market fluctuations.
 While risk can be managed, there is no way to eliminate the risk of investment loss.

 - Do I file a contribution receipt with my taxes at the end of the year?

 - For non-cash gifts over $500 and that are not publicly traded securities, you may need to complete and file IRS Form 8283 with your tax statement at the end of the year.
+You may also need to file a copy of a qualified appraisal as described on IRS Form 8283.
 It is extremely important to review the information on this form with a competent tax professional since it is your responsibility to submit correct information to the IRS.

 - How are capital gains treated for gifts of appreciated securities?